alexeherron/alexeherron/README.md

 Of course, to love coding means to love learning.
 I am a currently on the Data Analysis track through [Launchcode](https://www.launchcode.org), set to graduate in June of 2023.
 Last year, I became proficient in Javascript through the [100Devs program](https://leonnoel.com/100devs/).
 This year, Launchcode is teaching me Python, SQL, and Tableau!

 2023 goals:
-*Daily Codewars challenge in javascript and python *Attend lots of networking events, maybe a conference or two *Help more local business owners create beautiful, functional websites *Full-time employment
+-Daily Codewars challenge in javascript and python -Attend lots of networking events, maybe a conference or two -Help more local business owners create beautiful, functional websites -Full-time employment

 [![GitHub Streak](https://streak-stats.demolab.com/?user=alexeherron)](https://git.io/streak-stats)
 <!--